RockefellerArchiveCenter/newly_published_collections/README.md

 - AS_PASSWORD - password for an ArchivesSpace user with access to the `search` endpoint.
 - CARTOGRAPHER_BASEURL - base URL of the Cartographer instance to check for newly published arrangement maps.
+- TEAMS_URL - the webhook URL for a Teams channel in which newly published collections should be posted.

 This source code is intended to be run as a [container image in AWS Lambda](https://docs.aws.amazon.com/lambda/latest/dg/python-image.html).